berick/Presentations/Evergreen-2022/osrf-redis.md

 ### No cross-domain (i.e. cross-brick) routing.

 * Affects some Dojo/translator UI's
-* NOTE: Bricks that share a Redis instance could still cross-communicate
+    * Bricks that share a Redis instance could still cross-communicate
-* Routing potentially code-able if required.

 ---